5/20/2025

 Operator

-Conference Operator
+Conference Call Operator

-Ladies and gentlemen, thank you for standing by and welcome to Canons Inc's First Quarter 2025 Earnings Conference Core.
+Ladies and gentlemen, thank you for standing by and welcome to Canons Inc's First Quarter 2025 Earnings Conference Call.
 At this time, all participants are in a listen-only mode.
 After the management prepared remarks, we will have a question and answer session.
 Please note that this event is being recorded.
 Now, I'd like to hand the conference over to your speaker today, Ms. Gwynne Lauber, Investor Relations Director of the company.
 Please go ahead, Gwynne.

 speaker